deepaksood619/deepaksood619.github.io/docs/technologies/kafka/kafka-topic-replication.md

 Keys are used to determine the partition within a log to which a message get's appended to.
 While the value is the actual payload of the message

-The primary goal of partitioning is the *ordering*of events: producers should send "related" events to the same partition because Kafka guarantees the ordering of events only within a given partition of a topic - not across partitions of the same topic.
+The primary goal of partitioning is the *ordering* of events: producers should send "related" events to the same partition because Kafka guarantees the ordering of events only within a given partition of a topic - not across partitions of the same topic.

 My tip: if in doubt, use 30 partitions per topic.
-This is a good number because (a) it is high enough to cover some really high-throughput requirements, (b) it is low enough that you will not hit the limit anytime soon of how many partitions a single broker can handle, even if you create many topics in your Kafka cluster, and (c) it is a highly composite number as it is evenly divisible by 1, 2, 3, 5, 6, 10, 15, and 30.
+This is a good number because

+1. it is high enough to cover some really high-throughput requirements
+2. it is low enough that you will not hit the limit anytime soon of how many partitions a single broker can handle, even if you create many topics in your Kafka cluster
+3. it is a highly composite number as it is evenly divisible by 1, 2, 3, 5, 6, 10, 15, and 30.
 This benefits the processing layer because it results in a more even workload distribution across application instances when horizontally scaling out (adding app instances) and scaling in (removing instances).
 Since [Kafka supports hundreds of thousands of partitions](https://www.confluent.io/blog/apache-kafka-supports-200k-partitions-per-cluster) in a cluster, this over-partitioning strategy is a safe approach for most users.

 https://www.confluent.io/blog/how-choose-number-topics-partitions-kafka-cluster